Contrast-Security-OSS/contrast-gradle-plugin/README.md

     minSeverity = "Medium"
 }
 ```
-*  We can now run the verification task at any time to check for vulnerabilties.
+*  Run the verification task at any time to check for vulnerabilties.
 ```
 gradle build contrastVerify -x test
 ```
-* That's it.
-An application has been onboarded from start to finish and vulnerabilities can be checked at any point.

-## Configuration
+## Configuration Reference
 ```
 buildscript {
   repositories {